Back

 Tech Readiness

-Review the following timeline before test day to ensure tech readiness:
+Review the following timeline and checklist before test day to ensure tech readiness:

 As Soon As Possible: Download Bluebook on the device you're going to test with.